Codecademy/docs/content/cpp/concepts/functors/functors.md

 ---
 Title: 'Functors'
-Description: 'A functor is an object or struct that can be called like a function by overloading the function-call operator ().'
+Description: 'A functor is an object or struct that can be called like a function by overloading the function call operator.'
 Subjects:
   - 'Code Foundations'
   - 'Computer Science'
 Tags:
   - 'Functors'
   - 'Classes'